 Fall Recruiting is only one means of securing employment, so please be sure to talk with a Career Advisor about all of the available opportunities to find the right job for you.

-The OCI portion of the 2017 Fall Recruiting Program at Chicago-Kent begins on Monday, August 7, 2017 and ends in late October 2017 with the majority of the interviews taking place between August 7 and August 18.
-Students are able to view participating employers on Symplicity beginning on Monday, June 5, 2017.
-Students can begin bidding for interviews on Wednesday, July 5, 2017.
-Information about the program and registration process can be found on this website and there will be a mandatory Fall Recruiting Information Session on Tuesday, June 6, 2017.
+The OCI portion of the 2018 Fall Recruiting Program at Chicago-Kent begins on Monday, August 6, 2018, with the majority of the interviews taking place between August 6 and August 17.
+Students are able to view participating employers in Symplicity beginning on Monday, June 4, 2018.
+Students can begin bidding for interviews on Thursday, July 5, 2018.
+Information about the program and registration process can be found on this website and there will be a mandatory Fall Recruiting Information Session on Tuesday, June 5, 2018.
 Please review all information below and in the links in the navigation bar thoroughly to determine if you would like to participate and how to go about registering.

 Who is Eligible to Participate?

-- For full-time students, those who will be 2Ls (graduating in May 2019) and 3Ls (graduating in May 2018) are eligible to participate in the program.
+- For full-time students, those who will be 2Ls (graduating in May 2020) and 3Ls (graduating in May 2019) are eligible to participate in the program.
 2Ls will interview for summer associate/summer law clerk positions.
-3Ls will interview for full-time, entry level attorney positions after graduation.
+3Ls will interview for full-time, entry-level attorney positions after graduation.

 - Our office will roll over all students into their new class years (2L, 3L) over the summer.
 You MUST not change your class year or graduation date in Symplicity prior to June 1st.
 On June 5, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
 If your class year or graduation date is incorrect, please make the change on or after June 5.